ofnote/aos/README.md

 # And-Or Shape (aos) Language

-Writing data pipelines involves doing complex data transformations over nested data, e.g., list of dictionaries or dictionary of tensors.
+Writing data pipelines involves complex data transformations over nested data, e.g., list of dictionaries or dictionary of tensors.

-- The **shape** of nested data is not explicit in code and hence not accessible readily to the developer.
+- The *shape* of nested data is not explicit in code and hence not accessible readily to the developer.
 - Leads to cognitive burden (guessing shapes), technical debt and inadvertent programming errors.
 - Data pipelines are very opaque to examination and comprehension.